 Chris Grant is chief operating officer and executive vice president for Kaiser Permanente, The Permanente Federation LLC and serves as a member of the senior executive management team.
-Grant supports the work of nearly physicians and 80,000 employees across the Permanente Medical Groups — providing quality care to Kaiser Permanente members.
+Grant supports the work of 23,982 physicians and 80,000 employees across the Permanente Medical Groups — providing quality care to 12.7 million Kaiser Permanente members.

 As COO, Grant supports the National Permanente Executive Committee, which is the Federation’s executive leadership team.
 He has oversight over the Federation’s key objectives and functions — including clinical quality, products and sales, corporate development, finance, ventures, strategy, external affairs, communications, brand and leadership — and is responsible for managing the day-to-day business relationships and internal systems of the organization.